Stillman College

 Stillman College is a private historically black Presbyterian college in Tuscaloosa, Alabama.
-It awards the Bachelor of Arts and Bachelor of Science degrees in 17 programs housed within three academic schools (Arts and Sciences, Business Administration, and Education).
-The college has an average enrollment of 650 students and is accredited by the Southern Association of Colleges and Schools.
+It awards Bachelor of Arts and Bachelor of Science degrees in 22 programs housed within three academic schools (School of Arts and Sciences, School of Business Entrepreneurship and CIS, amend School of Education).
+The college has an average enrollment of 728 students and is accredited by the Southern Association of Colleges and Schools.

 History

 Stillman College was founded as Tuscaloosa Institute, when it was authorized by the General Assembly of the Presbyterian Church in the United States in 1875, and held its first classes in 1876.
 It was chartered as a legal corporation by the State of Alabama in 1895.
 At that time, the name was changed from Tuscaloosa Institute to Stillman Institute.
 The institute was a concept initiated by Charles Allen Stillman, pastor of First Presbyterian Church of Tuscaloosa, "for the training of colored men for the ministry".
 The mandate for the Institution expanded over the years and it acquired its present campus tract of over 100 acre.
 A junior and senior high school was organized and the Institute established a junior college program, which was accredited in 1937.
 In addition, between 1930 and 1946, it operated a hospital and nurse training school.

 Under the administration of Samuel Burney Hay (1948–1965), the school sought to expand into a senior liberal arts institution and in 1948 the name was officially changed to Stillman College.
 The following year, Stillman expanded into a four-year college and graduated its first baccalaureate class in 1951.
 The college was accredited by the Southern Association of Colleges and Schools in 1953.
 Under Hay, seven new buildings were constructed: a gymnasium, a library, an administration-classroom building, two women's residence halls, a prayer chapel, and a student center.

-When John Rice became the Dean of Students at Stillman College in 1966, he lived on campus with his wife and daughter, Condoleezza Rice, who later served as the 66th United States Secretary of State.
+When John Rice became the dean of students at Stillman College in 1966, he lived on campus with his wife, Angelena (née Ray) Rice, and their daughter, Condoleezza Rice, who later served as the 66th United States Secretary of State.

 Harold N. Stinson (1967–1980) was the first African American to assume the presidency.
 Under his dynamic leadership, new programs designed to improve educational quality were instituted, and the physical plant was expanded with the addition of two men's residence halls, faculty apartments, a maintenance building, and a mathematics-science center.
 Snedecor Hall, Batchelor Building, and Birthright Auditorium were renovated.
 During his presidency, the college graduated its first non-black student, Constance M. Rizzi, in 1978.

 Under the leadership of the college's fourth president, Cordell Wynn (1982–1997), the appearance of the campus improved dramatically; Winsborough and John Knox Halls were renovated; and the Marie Lundy Wynn Hall and Johnson/Robinson Student Health Center were erected.
 The enrollment grew beyond 1,000 students; the endowment increased significantly; and the educational program was broadened to include the Stillman Management Institute and a community-service component.